Having the right tools for the job

-Understanding before problem solving
+Understanding before problem-solving

 There are a couple of things to keep in mind as you go through this process.

 Validation is an important part of the listening process.
 Validation doesn’t necessarily mean AGREEMENT, it just means it makes sense.
 You can validate someone’s position without agreeing.
-Validating phrases might sound like, “I can see that…”, “It makes sense to me now that you would think that” or “I can understand that…”.
+Validating phrases might sound like, “I can see that…”, “It makes sense to me now that you would think that,” or “I can understand that…”.

 Empathy is the other essential part of the process.
 Try to imagine the other’s perspective and identify a FEELING or EMOTION when the other is sharing their position.
 If it’s hard to identify feelings, reference this list.
 There is a powerful connection when you relate at an emotional level.
 Emotions are what make us human, and provide the connection we long for in our important relationships.
 “It sounds like you felt sad when I didn’t plan something special for your birthday.”

-When both people affirm that they’ve been heard accurately, ONLY THEN do you move on to problem solving.
+When both people affirm that they’ve been heard accurately, ONLY THEN do you move on to problem-solving.
 (A different article).
 Oftentimes, after going through the process, couples find that they actually AGREE on the issue, but they were so busy DEFENDING, that they thought the other person had a different position.
-Or, having de-escalated the disagreement, couples find they can move to apology or come up with a plan that they both agree on.
+Or, having de-escalated the disagreement, couples find they can move to an apology or come up with a plan that they both agree on.

 So, there you go.
 Now, go build that house, or make your relationship great.